 Collection item thumbnail images display as banner images in certain templates.
 Here's an example of a blog post's banner image on Bedford:

 Certain templates support Index Pages, which organize content from multiple pages into a single location.
 Index Pages use thumbnail images in different ways depending on the template.
-To learn more, visit Index Page styles.
+To learn more, visit Using the Index Page.

 Here's an example of page thumbnails representing different pages in an Avenue Index Page: